kalviskk/GANsTraining/README.md

 # GANsTraining

-gen_images and all_logs contain Images and graphs of saved model.
+## gen_images and all_logs contain Images and graphs of saved model

 Number in file name corresponds to a trained model:

 * results0: model trained on 4815 images 500k steps